How does a bad credit rating affect you

 "But how will this affect my Credit Rating if I default?"
 This is a normal question asked by many people who have reached the point where they now need to address their debt situation.
 You have to ask yourself the following question " if I'm worried about my credit rating or credit score, am I really struggling with my debt?".

 Not in the mood to read?
 We got you covered.
-Listen to the rest with the YouTube link at the bottom of the page
+Listen by clicking YouTube link at the bottom of the page

 I want more debt